Dear Ultimate Africa Clients,

 Flying is probably the biggest concern for travelers and we are getting an indication of how this may look from Emirates.
-As of mid May 2020 they are doing 10 minute Covid tests at boarding, travelers are wearing masks in line, there are no in flight magazines, and carry on luggage has been limited to a small handbag or briefcase.
+As of mid May 2020 they were doing 10 minute Covid tests at boarding, travelers are wearing masks in line, there are no in flight magazines, and carry on luggage has been limited to a small handbag or briefcase.
 Alaska Airlines are blocking off all middle seats on large aircraft and aisle seats on smaller aircraft.
 Delta is fogging all aircraft overnight and sanitizing high-touch areas like tray tables, entertainment screens, armrests and seat-back pockets before boarding.
 They are also blocking middle seats, pausing automatic upgrades, modifying the boarding process, and moving to essential meal service only.
 Please note some airlines are not allowing N95 masks with vents – these are for commercial use and allow germs to escape through the vent.
 Medical N95 masks, which do not have a vent, are allowed.

 For new bookings, mostly for 2021 and 2022 travel, we are working closely with our safari partners to offer our clients flexible cancellation / payment terms.
 In general we are requesting refundable deposits and that clients be allowed to delay their final payment until 45 days before travel.
 With each safari being customized and unique, we are doing this on a case-by-case basis.
 In addition many airlines are waiving change fees for newly purchased tickets regardless of future travel dates.